The sinuses are air pockets located inside the bones in the

 How long is the recovery after surgery?

-Generally, patients will remain in the hospital just for the day
+Generally, patients will remain in the office, ambulatory surgery center or hospital just for the day

 of the operation, but sometimes overnight.
 Patients are usually